RapidMiner vs Tableau comparison

 May 2024

-Find out what your peers are saying about Alteryx, RapidMiner, SAP and others in Predictive Analytics.
+Find out what your peers are saying about Alteryx, SAP, RapidMiner and others in Predictive Analytics.
 Updated: May 2024.

 RapidMiner is ranked 2nd in Predictive Analytics with 20 reviews while Tableau is ranked 2nd in BI (Business Intelligence) Tools with 293 reviews.
 RapidMiner is rated 8.6, while Tableau is rated 8.4.
-The top reviewer of RapidMiner writes "Offers good tutorials that make it easy to learn and use, with a powerful feature to compare machine learning algorithms".
+The top reviewer of RapidMiner writes "A no-code tool that helps to build machine learning models ".
 On the other hand, the top reviewer of Tableau writes "Provides fast data access with in-memory extracts, makes it easy to create visualizations, and saves time".
 RapidMiner is most compared with KNIME, Alteryx, Dataiku, Microsoft Azure Machine Learning Studio and IBM SPSS Modeler, whereas Tableau is most compared with Microsoft Power BI, Amazon QuickSight, Domo, SAS Visual Analytics and Databricks.

 We monitor all Predictive Analytics reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.